bruceravel/demeter/documentation/Athena/intro.rst

 `plotting controls <ui/mark.html>`__ in the plotting options section.

 .. _fig-athenawithdata:
 .. figure:: ../_images/athena_withdata.png
-   :target: _images/athena_withdata.png
    :width: 65%
    :align: center

-   Athena, after importing some data.
+   ATHENA, after importing some data.

 After importing several data files, each is made into a *data group* and listed in the group list.
 The label and the check button next to it are